Preparation is key to being competitive in a sellers market– including preparing for closing costs.

 Keep in mind that Guelph insurance companies will require information on the home such as age of major components (roof, plumbing, electrical, heating system, water system, air conditioning) and depending on the age, condition and materials this could impact rates and coverages.
 Be sure to work with a Guelph Realtor who can answer these questions for you.

-If you’re purchasing an older home such as downtown Guelph homes, you should be aware of potential insurance issues with knob and tube wiring, asbestos, galvanized steel and termites.
+If you’re purchasing an older home, you should be aware of potential insurance issues that will arise.
+Things like knob and tube wiring, asbestos and galvanized steel.
 In many cases, home inspectors can help with identifying these issues.

 Making a down payment of less than 20%?
 It is a regulatory requirement to insure your mortgage against default with a mortgage insurer.
 Read more about deposit vs downpayments here